kujiraOo/cashsaver/README.md

 - shows all days days and how much you have spent during each day in each category
 - there is a week separator that shows the same info for the whole week
 - there is a week separator that shows the same info for the whole month
 - [weeks, months view]

 ### desktop widget
 when current period has come to an end app asks to set new limit for new period
-- select month of week
+- select month or week
 - select money limit
 	- previous +- bonus/overrun
 	- previous